Juventus wins 1-0 at Sampdoria but loses Dybala to injury | Taiwan News

 MILAN (AP) — Juventus ground out a 1-0 win at Sampdoria on Sunday but will be left counting the cost after losing Paulo Dybala to injury ahead of a tough run of matches.

-Massimiliano Allegri's side remained on course for an unprecedented sixth successive Serie A title as it maintained its 10-point advantage over Napoli and moved 11 clear of Roma, which can reduce the gap slightly with a win over Sassuolo later.
+Juventus coach Massimiliano Allegri is hopeful that Dybala will recover during the international break and that the Argentina forward will be fit to face Napoli in the league and then in the second leg of their Italian Cup semifinal, which it leads 3-1.

-However, Dybala limped off shortly before the half-hour mark with a muscle problem.
+Dybala limped off shortly before the half-hour mark with a muscle problem and was replaced by Marko Pjaca.

+"Paulo felt a twinge at the back of his thigh but shouldn't be anything serious," Allegri said.
+"He is a player who has unique characteristics in linking up the lines, Pjaca doesn't have this type of play among his skills."

-It will be a worry for Juventus which plays Napoli in the league after the international break and then in the second leg of their Italian Cup semifinal which it leads 3-1.
-It hosts Barcelona in the first leg of their Champions League semifinal on April 11.
+Juventus hosts Barcelona in the first leg of their Champions League quarterfinal on April 11.

+"Playing a quarterfinal against Barcelona has to become a norm for Juve," Allegri said.
+"You can go out or you can go through but the other teams have to respect us and I think that in the last few seasons they've begun to do so. "

+Juventus remained on course for an unprecedented sixth successive Serie A title as it stayed eight points clear of Roma and 10 ahead of Napoli.

 Juan Cuadrado scored the only goal of the match in the seventh minute, heading in Kwadwo Asamoah's cross.

-Reserve goalkeeper Christian Puggioni was in for the suspended Emiliano Viviano and he pulled off several fine saves to deny Gonzalo Higuain as well as Marko Pjaca, who had replaced Dybala.
+Reserve goalkeeper Christian Puggioni was in for the suspended Emiliano Viviano and he pulled off several fine saves to deny Gonzalo Higuain.

 Juventus goalkeeper Gianluigi Buffon set a new club record when he passed 39,681 Serie A minutes for the Bianconeri.